 In the face of the climate change crisis, the aviation industry has committed to play its part in reducing the impact on the environment.
-Airports in the region are faced with the challenge of designing infrastructure and operations for the forecasted growth in Asia-Pacific and the Middle East in a sustainable manner.
+Airports in the region are faced with the challenge of designing infrastructure and operations for the forecasted growth in Asia-Pacific & Middle East in a sustainable manner.
 Airports consider energy, waste management and water management as the top environmental management priorities whilst recognising the importance of adapting to climate change.

 Long-Term Carbon Goal